 On this page

-Physical distancing means reducing the close physical contact we have with people and staying 1.5 metres away from people we don't live with.
+Physical or social distancing means reducing the close physical contact we have with people and staying 1.5 metres away from people we don't live with.

 People living in the same household do not need to be 1.5 metres from each other.

 Premises should consider how they can allow customers or groups of customers to practice physical distancing in their COVID-19 Safety Plans.

 NSW Health strongly recommends that you carry a clean face mask with you and wear it if you are unable to maintain 1.5 metres of physical distance from others.

 Learn more about when to wear a face mask.